Flint Water Crisis Fast Facts

 February 2015 - The MDEQ notes some "hiccups" in the transition, including a buildup of TTHM, a cancer-causing byproduct of chlorine and organic matter.
 In a background paper submitted to Governor Rick Snyder, the MDEQ states that elevated TTHM levels are not an immediate health emergency because the risk of disease increases only after years of consumption.
 Snyder announces a $2 million dollar grant to fix problems in the pipes and sewers.

-February 26, 2015 - The Environmental Protection Agency (EPA) notifies the MDEQ it has detected dangerous levels of lead in the water at the home of Flint resident Lee-Anne Walters.
+February 26, 2015 - The EPA notifies the MDEQ it has detected dangerous levels of lead in the water at the home of Flint resident Lee-Anne Walters.
 A mother of four, she had first contacted the EPA with concerns about dark sediment in her tap water possibly making her children sick.
 Testing revealed that her water had 104 parts per billion (ppb) of lead, nearly seven times greater than the EPA limit of 15 ppb.

 March 18, 2015 - Walters follows up with the EPA after another test indicates the lead level in her water is 397 ppb.

 March 23, 2015 - Flint City Council members vote 7-1 to stop using river water and to reconnect with Detroit.
-However, state-appointed emergency manager, Jerry Ambrose overrules the vote calling it "incomprehensible" because costs would skyrocket and "water from Detroit is no safer than water from Flint."
+However, state-appointed emergency manager Jerry Ambrose overrules the vote, calling it "incomprehensible," claiming that costs would skyrocket and that "water from Detroit is no safer than water from Flint."

-June 5, 2015 - A group of clergy and activists file a lawsuit against the city, claiming that the river water is a health risk.
-The city attorney fires back in July that the lawsuit is baseless.
+June 5, 2015 - A group of clergymen and activists files a lawsuit against the city, charging that the river water is a health risk.
+The city attorney later says the lawsuit is baseless.
 The case is dismissed in September.

-June 24, 2015 - An EPA manager issues a memo, "High Lead Levels in Flint," warning the city is not providing corrosion control treatment to mitigate the presence of lead in drinking water.
-According to the memo, scientists at Virginia Tech tested tap water from the Walters' home and found the lead level was as high as 13,200 ppb.
+June 24, 2015 - An EPA manager issues a memo, "High Lead Levels in Flint," warning that the city is not providing corrosion control treatment to mitigate the presence of lead in drinking water.
+According to the memo, scientists at Virginia Tech tested tap water from Walters' home and found the lead level was as high as 13,200 ppb.
 Water contaminated with 5,000 ppb of lead is classified by the EPA as hazardous waste.
 Three other homes also have high lead levels in the water, according to the memo.
-Walters sends the memo about lead in her tap water to an investigative reporter from the ACLU, Curt Guyette.
+Walters shares the memo with an investigative reporter from the ACLU, Curt Guyette.

 July 9, 2015 - The ACLU posts a video about the lead in Walters' water.
 Flint Mayor Dayne Walling drinks a cup of tap water on a local television report to ensure residents that it is safe.